PatrickLouys/no-framework-tutorial/9-templating.md

 So what does our template engine actually need to do?
 For now we really just need a simple `render` method.
 Create a new folder in your `src/` folder with the name `Template` where you can put all the template related things.

-In there create a new interface `Renderable.php` that looks like this:
+In there create a new interface `Engine.php` that looks like this:

 ```php
 <?php